 After a thrilling, yet exhausting day, we drove 20 minutes to Ashland.
 Ashland is a quaint little town in Central Oregon, which is famous for a Shakespearean festival in the summer.
 We had dinner at Standing Stone Brewery and stayed at a lovely bed and breakfast – Chanticleer Inn.

 Day 5 - Crater Lake and Bend

-Today we headed for Crater Lake, the deepest lake in the U.S. We drove 2 hours to get to Crater Lake and sadly it was raining.
+Today we headed for Crater Lake, the deepest lake in the U.S. We drove 2 hours to get to Crater Lake, and sadly it was raining.
 There were a few Oregon hiking trails located here that were in our plans, but the rain did not let up.
 The visibility was not great, so we decided to head to the Crater Lake Lodge, walk around a bit and take some pictures.
-Hopefully, we can visit Oregon again and see the famous blue
+Hopefully, we can visit Oregon again and see the famous blue color of Crater Lake.

 Camping is quite popular here, but there are also places to stay near Crater Lake.
 If we had more time, we would have enjoyed staying here and exploring more of the national park.
 Although there are plenty of Crater Lake hikes, there are also other things to do at Crater Lake.

 Since we had some extra time, we drove along the Rogue River and stopped to take pictures on our way to Bend.
 The two